-- In a medium bowl mix together flour, quick oats, sugars, baking powder, cinnamon, cloves, all spice, nutmeg and salt.
+- In a medium bowl mix together flour, quick oats, sugars, baking powder, cinnamon, cloves, allspice, nutmeg, and salt.
 Set aside.

-- In a large bowl mix together eggs, sour cream, milk, oil and vanilla.
+- In a large bowl mix together eggs, sour cream, milk, oil, and vanilla.
 Slowly mix in dry ingredients, just until no flour streaks remain.
 Fold in apple chunks.

-- To make streusel topping in a medium bowl mix flour, brown sugar, butter, oats, pinch of cinnamon, nutmeg and cloves.
+- To make streusel topping in a medium bowl mix flour, brown sugar, butter, oats, a pinch of cinnamon, nutmeg and cloves.

 - Fill muffin pans all the way to the top with batter.
 Sprinkle streusel on top.
 Bake for 18-20 minutes.
 Until a toothpick inserted in comes out clean.
 Place on wire rack to cool.

 - In a small bowl mix together powdered sugar, maple syrup, maple extract and hot water.
-If too think add a tsp of water at a time to reach desired consistency.
+If too thin add a tsp of water at a time to reach desired consistency.
 Drizzle on top of muffins.